Fact Forward envisions a world where all youth and young adults have the opportunity of a healthy, bright, self-determined future.

-Fact Forward's mission is to improve the health and economic well-being of individuals, communities, the state of South Carolina, and beyond by preventing teen pregnancy and advancing adolescent reproductive health.
+Fact Forward's mission is to promote the optimal health and well-being of individuals, families, and communities in South Carolina and beyond by advancing sexual and reproductive health for all youth and young adults.

 About Fact Forward

-Fact Forward, formerly the South Carolina Campaign to Prevent Teen Pregnancy, has led a statewide effort to advocate for teen reproductive health since 1994.
-Due in part to our work over the past 25 years, the teen birth rate in South Carolina has declined 70%...but there’s still more work to do.
+Fact Forward has led a statewide effort to advocate for teen reproductive health since 1994.
+Due in part to our work over the past 25 years, the teen birth rate in South Carolina has declined 73%...but there’s still more work to do.
 STIs are on the rise, and unintended pregnancies among young adults are up.
 We changed our name to Fact Forward in 2019 to reflect our broader commitment to reproductive health because, increasingly, our work has expanded beyond the single issue of teen pregnancy and beyond the borders of our state.

 What do we do?